naseebafaiza/iPhones-and-C02-Emissions/README.md

 Removing the NAME column and only using numerical features resulted in an average RMSE of approximately 4.07.
 The top 5 important features based on their significance are Display Size, GPU Cores, Memory, Front Camera Megapixels, and Main Camera Megapixels.

-## Impact of Numerical Features on CO2E
+## Impact of Removal of NAME and use of Numerical Features on CO2E

 DISPLAY (inch): Each additional inch in display size increases CO2 emissions by approximately 19.34 units.
 This indicates that larger displays are associated with higher CO2 emissions.